EwA at Fresh Pond ☆

 When: The series runs the first Friday of the month.
+In the Winter, we sketch on the move and call our session ‘Hike & Sketch’.
 Over the year, we explore a few sites of the reservoir and cover ecology, phenology, birds, insects, mammals and the many critters that make the different habitats of Fresh Pond.

 Each session is an RSVP event and is limited to 8-10 participants, so register today!
 By having small size events we can have a quality experience while not overwhelming the habitats that we are protecting.
 A few days before the event, we email instructions about what to bring, and propose themes to explore together.More about EwA’s Nature Journaling activities: Nature Journaling: Why & How to… ■ The EwA Naturalist Daybag

 ✍ Please email us at email@example.com for details